hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 * How Ka is a wheel, that also moves.
 * Size is the greatest mystery the Universe offers.

-The vast universe created by King is all his novels together, not just The Dark Tower, and this way he would accomplish his dream of creating something vast and complex as Tokien once did.
+The vast and complex universe created by King is composed of all his novels together, tied around the Dark Tower.
+For me, he has accomplished his dream of creating something his own Tokien like universe.

 [0]: https://www.goodreads.com/review/show/3920288?book_show_action=true&from_review_page=1